You may wish to see an introductory page to this section first.

 Flavius Ardabur Aspar was a general of Gothic descent who played an influential role over the Eastern Roman Emperors between 430 and 471.
 Aetios was governor of the city in 421.

-Divan Yolu, the most touristic street of modern Istanbul (inside the walls of the ancient city) follows the same route as Mese (middle) Road, the main artery of Roman Constantinople.
+Divan Yolu, the main street inside the walls of the ancient city which ends at Edirne Kapi, follows the same route as the Mese (middle) Road of Roman Constantinople.
 In 1950, during excavations made to enlarge the street, remains of a small podium were found near Beyazit Medresesi.
-Other findings in the area included pieces of columns and fragments of a triumphal arch; they now have been assembled in a rather haphazard way along the pavement of the street.
+Other findings in the area included pieces of columns and fragments of a triumphal arch; they have been assembled in a rather haphazard way along the pavement of the street.

 Recent archaeological findings: (left) a section of the walls built by Constantine at Yenikapi on the Sea of Marmara; (right) the Magnaura Palace which housed the Senate of the city opposite Hagia Sophia